Arif Yunusov: Life and work

-Arrest, imprisonment and release
+Arrest, imprisonment, and release

 On 28 April 2014, Arif Yunusov and his wife Leyla were detained at the Heydar Aliyev International Airport on their way to Doha, Qatar amid a crackdown on human rights activists and journalists.
 He and Leyla were then jailed.
-At times, during various trials, Arif Yunusov has lost consciousness due to his health conditions.
+At times, during various trials, Arif Yunusov lost consciousness due to his health conditions.
 He was released due to poor health and was placed under guard and prohibited from leaving Baku.

-On 13 August 2015 Arif Yunusov was sentenced to 7 years in jail, and his wife, Leyla, was sentenced to 8.5 years in jail on charges that include fraud and tax evasion.
+On 13 August 2015, Arif Yunusov was sentenced to 7 years in jail, and his wife, Leyla, was sentenced to 8.5 years in jail on charges that include fraud and tax evasion.
 The couple also faced treason charges (allegedly for spying for Armenia) in a separate case, which was later suspended.
 Western governments and human rights groups expressed concern over their prosecution.
-Human Rights Watch has denounced their case as a show trial, and Amnesty International declared the couple prisoners of conscience.
+Human Rights Watch denounced their case as a show trial, and Amnesty International declared the couple prisoners of conscience.